GMRI-SEL/Lab-Management/README.md

 ### Initial set up: Fork/Clone and set up upstream connection to the GMRI-SEL Lab-Management repo
 1. Log in to your GitHub account
 2. Search for the GMRI-SEL Lab-Management repository or use this [link](https://github.com/GMRI-SEL/Lab-Management) to open it in another browser tab.
-3. While on the GMRI-SEL Lab-Management repository, hit the fork button to make a copy on your own GitHub account.
+3. While on the GMRI-SEL Lab-Management repository page, hit the fork button to make a copy on your own GitHub account.
 4. After the fork finishes, go to the "Clone or Download" button on your forked copy of the Lab-Management repo and copy the https link.
 5. Open up a terminal window and navigate to where you would like to clone your Lab-Management copy.
 For example:
 >cd ~/Box/Andrew\ Allyn/GitHub/

 gets Andrew to his personal GitHub folder on the Box GMRI shared drive.
 A quick note here, the "\" is needed on Macs for folders with spaces in the name.
 6. Once you are in the desired directory, type the following into the terminal:
->git clone *paste the https link you copied from step 4* You should see something like "Cloning into..." if this is all working correctly.
+>git clone *paste the https link you copied from step 4*

+You should see something like "Cloning into..." if this is all working correctly.
 7. Change your directory in the terminal to the Lab-Management folder you just cloned.
 For example:
 >cd ~/Box/Andrew\ Allyn/GitHub/Lab-Management

 once there, check to make sure everything was copied over by typing
 >ls

 in the terminal.
 8. At this point, we have forked and cloned the GMRI-SEL Lab-Management folder and we are able to make changes and then submit pull requests to the GMRI-SEL account to incorporate our changes into the orginal repository.
 However, we don't have the ability to easily bring in any changes that the GMRI-SEL account makes to the original repository.
 For instance, if Kathy was to add some files and we did a "git pull", we wouldn't see those changes.
 To enable this connection, we need to establish an upstream link.
 To track this, start by typing
 >git remote -v

 in the terminal and notice the only connections we have are to our fork/cloned copy of the GMRI-SEL Lab-Management repository.
 9. Go back to your GitHub account in the browser and at the top of the page you should see something like *your name/Lab-Management*